ankschoubey/blog/src/content/post/software-blog/170-dont-tie-to-downstream.md

 ---
 comments: true
-excerpt: "Be careful not to introduce high coupling between microservices."
+excerpt: 'Be careful not to introduce high coupling between microservices.'
 tags:
   - technical
   - architecture
   - message-queue
 publishDate: 2023-12-26T20:52:08.052481
 last-modified-purpose: added CQRS
 slug: /dont-tie-micro-service-to-downstream/
 title: Thinking Microservices - Don't tie yourself to one or more downstream (consumer)
 image: /images/dont-tie-micro-service-to-downstream.jpg
 ---

 ## Monolith and The Habits of Coupling